awsdocs/elb-application-load-balancers-user-guide/doc_source/create-https-listener.md

 ### Default Certificate<a name="default-certificate"></a>

 When you create an HTTPS listener, you must specify exactly one certificate\.
 This certificate is known as the *default certificate*\.
+You can replace the default certificate after you create the HTTPS listener\.
+For more information, see [Replace the Default Certificate](listener-update-certificates.md#replace-default-certificate)\.

 If you specify additional certificates in a [certificate list](#sni-certificate-list), the default certificate is used only if a client connects without using the Server Name Indication \(SNI\) protocol to specify a hostname or if there are no matching certificates in the certificate list\.